ockhamlabs/k8s-agent/README.md

 ```
 note, when using zonal `GKE_REGION` and `GKE_LOCATION` is often the same, i.e. `europe-west3-a`

-If you want to test changes with existing cluster already onboarded to CAST AI console, you can set environment variable
+If you want to test changes with an existing cluster already onboarded to the Helios console, you can set the environment variable

 ```text
 STATIC_CLUSTER_ID=your-cluster-id